mtceballos/SIRENAdoc/SIRENAfunctions.rst

     - Register HEATOOL
     - Reading all programm parameters by using PIL
     - Read XML info (including sampling rate)
-    - Obtain the samplig rate, and the 'trig_reclength' or the DELTAT:
+    - Obtain the samplig rate and the 'trig_reclength':
         - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
 For every FITS file:
             - Open FITS file
             - Check if input FITS file have been simulated with TESSIM or XIFUSIM